Ever wonder exactly how much kinetic energy is released by an arrow, based on its initial speed and distance traveled? Let’s find out.

 This is as close as it gets to what your arrows will deliver in the field, though keep in mind that our tests were conducted at an indoor range to avoid wind and weather fluctuations which can impact arrow behavior, so actual kinetic energy values in the field can and probably will vary slightly from what we arrived at in our tests.

-Why Did We Use 400 Grain Arrows In Our Tests Above?
+Why Did We Use 400 Grain Arrows In Our Tests?

-What If I Use Arrows Heavier Than 400 Grain?
-How Do I Calculate My Kinetic Energy Then?
+What If I Use Heavier Arrows?
+How Does It Affect My Kinetic Energy?

 How Much Kinetic Energy Do You Need To Hunt Specific Game?